johnyf/tool_lists/verification_synthesis.md

 - [UTP2](https://www.scss.tcd.ie/Andrew.Butterfield/Saoithin/) (GPLv2, Haskell): a theorem proving assistant for 2nd-order predicate calculus, designed to support foundational proof work in the Unifying Theories of Programming (UTP) framework
 - [UTP-Calculator](https://bitbucket.org/andrewbutterfield/utp-calculator/src/master/) (MIT, Haskell): a tool that supports rapid prototyping of new theories in the Unifying Theories of Programming paradigm, by supporting an easy way to very quickly perform test calculations
 - [holpy](https://gitee.com/bhzhan/holpy) (BSD-3, Python): implementation of higher-order logic in Python (Institute of Software, Chinese Academy of Sciences)
+- [llprover](https://cspsat.gitlab.io/llprover/) (?, Prolog): Linear logic prover that searches for cut-free proofs of two-sided sequents of first-order linear logic
+- [seqprover](https://cspsat.gitlab.io/seqprover/) (?, Prolog): Sequent prover that searches for a cut-free proof of the given sequent of first-order logic

 ## Theorem provers for modal logics